 Brosnan’s pale blue shirt has a moderate spread collar, placket front and double cuffs.
 The narrow tie is black with a pattern of silver ovals, tied in a small four-in-hand knot.
 A casually stuffed red silk handkerchief brings out the red windowpane in the suit.
 Brosnan wears black shoes and a black belt.

-Grey isn’t a very popular colour for linen, which is typically in its natural beige colour.
+Grey isn’t a very popular colour for linen, which is most often found in its natural beige colour.
 When not natural, other earth tones, white and blue are still far more popular than grey linen.
-But this grey linen is quite appropriate for Bond’s arrival in the Bahamas in Casino Royale.
+But this grey linen suit made by Brioni is quite appropriate for Bond’s arrival in the Bahamas in Casino Royale.
 The suit coat has a 3-button front, 4-button cuffs, double vents and flapped pockets, cut with straight shoulders and roped sleeveheads.

 The unusual thing about this suit is the peak lapels.
 Peak lapels typically aren’t found on single-breasted coats outside of formalwear.
 Another name for peak lapels is double-breasted lapels, and that’s because they are the standard for double-breasted coats.
-The trousers have a flat front and turn-ups.
+The trousers have a darted front and turn-ups.
 The legs are also full-cut, which has many benefits with linen.
 Because linen has the tendency to wrinkle more than any other cloth, a tighter leg will only cause more wrinkles.
 A full leg also wears cooler than a tight leg.
-The suit’s maker is unknown.

 As part of 92nd Street Y’s Fashion Icons with Fern Mallis series, Tom Ford—the designer of Daniel Craig’s suits in Quantum of Solace and the next Bond film Skyfall—spoke about his personal and professional life in a sold-out talk with moderator Fern Mallis—best known as the creator of New York’s Fashion Week.
 92nd Street Y is a world-class cultural institution in Manhattan’s Upper East Side, and its Fashion Icons series has already featured great designers including Calvin Klein and Tommy Hilfiger.
 Ford talked a little about his clothes, but he gave more insight into his personal life and tastes that reflects the clothes we see in his collection now.